yjrszcq/2FAuth-Helper/README_EN.md

 A browser extension solution for [2FAuth](https://github.com/Bubka/2FAuth) - view and manage your two-factor authentication codes conveniently in your browser.

+> The current version uses the API of 2FAuth v5.6.1.

 ## Architecture

 ```